openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 At its core, this specification is Credential format agnostic and allows implementers to leverage specific capabilities of Credential formats of their choice.
 Multiple Credential formats can be used within the same transaction.

-The specification achieves this by defining
+The specification achieves this by defining the following:

 * Extension points to add Credential format specific parameters or claims in the Credential Issuer metadata, Credential Offer, Authorization Request, Credential Request and Batch Credential Request,
 * Credential format identifiers to identify Credential format specific set of parameters and claims to be applied at each extention point.
 This set of Credential format specific set of parameters and claims is referred to as a "Credential Format Profile" in this specification.